turnitin/perl-coding-exercise/README.md

 The example hello world app in this repo uses `Mojolicious`, please feel free to use whatever framework / approach you like.
 The example is also in a single `.pl` file, please feel free to restructure the application to whatever structure you feel is appropriate.
+If you start with the example, then once you start things up you will be able to hit the test `GET /` endpoint at [http://localhost:8080](http://localhost:8080) and see "Hello, World!".

 __5.__ Testing